galacticcouncil/hydration-docs/docs/dev_primitives.md

 ---
 id: dev_primitives
-title: Primitives crate
+title: Primitives Crate
 ---

 ## Overview

-Purpose of this primitives crate is to have all common types used in Hydra or Basilisk in one place.
+The purpose of the primitives crate is to put all common types used in HydraDX or Basilisk at one place.

-### Common Types
+## Common Types

-Among other types, the following are worth mentioning:
+Among others, the following are worth mentioning:

 **AssetId**